ronaldsmartin/www.westrim.com.ph/content/jobs.md

 * Holiday and vacation pay

 ## Junior Electrical/Mechanical Engineer

-#### About the position

-The work we do at WestRim, Inc. influences how people live, work, and thrive.
-Our engineered systems shape city skylines, enable healthier living, and realize our deep respect for the natural environment.
-We are always excited to work with talented people.
-Working with us, you can expect not only to deepen your technical abilities, but to grow creatively as well.

 We are looking for a Mechanical or Electrical Engineer who can apply intensive and diversified knowledge of engineering principles and practices in broad areas.
 In addition to designing the buildings of tomorrow, you will work with teams of designers and engineers in challenging projects that apply your knowledge of engineering to real world architecture.